navnorth/wp-oer/readme.txt

 3. Display educational resources on your WordPress website!

 == Changelog ==
+= 0.9.2 =
+* Fixed the overlapping text on the settings and import pages including the standard list display
+* Fixed the Resource Block display error when the resource has no selected subject areas
+* Fixed the front-end issue on Subject Resources block sorting and display count
+* Tested up to WP 6.0.2

 = 0.9.1 =
 * Replaced move_uploaded_file with wp_handle_upload function when importing subject areas and resources
 * Removed quote around string placeholders used in $wpdb->prepare statements